USAID / Southern Africa

 Major Duties and Responsibilities

-The Supply Chain Specialist is a critical member of the HO team and will play an important role in ensuring that the US Government’s millions of dollars invested in the fight against HIV/AIDS are being used effectively and efficiently.
-The HO leadership will be looking to the Supply Chain Specialist to quickly begin to add value in the following roles and responsibilities:
+The Project Development Specialist-Transition and Sustainability, is a critical member of the Health Office team and will play an important role in ensuring that the US Government’s millions of dollars invested in the fight against HIV/AIDS are being used effectively and efficiently to develop a sustainable high quality care and treatment program.

 - Serve as Contracting Officer Representative (COR) and/or Agreement Officer Representative (AOR) for contracts and/or agreements in the USAID/Southern Africa health portfolio, including management of budgets as well as administrative, financial, and technical management and oversight of contracts and agreements.

-- Coordinate activities and information and prioritize outcomes to meet the needs of the South African Government (SAG) and implementing partners.
-Assist in strategic design and implementation of diverse supply chain initiatives.
+- Coordinate and prioritise activities and information outcomes to meet the needs of SAG and implementing partners.
+Assist in strategic design and implementation of diverse sustainability issues, including human capacity development, human resource absorption, patient outcomes, monitoring systems, supply chain initiatives and others.

-- Establish innovative partnerships and linkages with global and bilateral agencies, foundations, and/or corporations and governments to strengthen programmatic linkages between supply chain and the HIV/AIDS program.
+- Establish innovative partnerships and linkages with global and bilateral agencies, foundations, and/or corporations and governments to strengthen programmatic linkages.

 - Ensure compliance of USAID/South Africa health and HIV programs with South African Government and US Government policies and guidelines.

-- Represent USAID to external organizations and audiences at key professional meetings and conferences as assigned.
+- Represent USAID to external organisations and audiences at key professional meetings and conferences as assigned.

 - Represent USAID on donor committees/working groups.